mattbrun/activism.space/wp-content/plugins/accesspress-social-share/readme.txt

 6. Backend Miscellaneous Settings Section

 == Changelog ==
+= 4.0.1 =
+* Removal of the twitter share count as twitter depreceate the url share count.

+= 4.0.0 =
+* Changed the priority level of the_content filter to make the plugin compactible with Visual Composer.

+= 3.0.9 =
+* Removal of unnecessary css from both frontend css and backend css.

+= 3.0.8 =
+* Addition of the header_sent method checking in the plugin's main class for the session start.

+= 3.0.7 =
+* Removal of the ajax call for the share counter as it is causing problem if there is jquery error in a site.

+= 3.0.6 =
+* Done the text domain change.
+* Done the removal of the submenu page from the plugin.

+= 3.0.5 =
+* Changed the input type of cache period to number.
+* Done the sanitization of the input texts fields in plugin backend.

 = 3.0.4 =
 * Code formatting for the save settings page.
 * Done the broken link fixes for the about section.